If you search on Google for fat loss diets, you will find lots of results, the problem is, will you find the ideal diet for you?

-Is there a diet that fits everyone?
+Is there a diet that suits everyone?

-So, what are you going to find here?
+So, what will you find here?

-It’s setting your goals.
+It’s about defining your goals.

 Why should you set a deadline?

-"A goal without a timeline is just a dream.? ?
+?A goal without a timeline is just a dream.? ?
 Robert Herjavec

 José.
-I want to see if I lose any weight…
+I want to see if I lose some weight?

-It's faster to burn 1kg of fat than to gain 1kg of muscle mass.
+It is faster to burn 1kg of fat than to gain 1kg of muscle mass.